-The PCC Mission Statement and Goals establish overall direction for the College.
-Institutional assessment is using data to measure the extent to which the college accomplishes is mission and goals.
-Pitt Community College uses an online accountability system to ensure institutional effectiveness and accountability.
-Campus users can login to the secure planning site from this page on the Planning and Research website.
+The PCC Mission Statement and Goals establish the overall direction for the College.
+Institutional assessment is using data to measure the extent to which the college accomplishes its mission and goals.

 Academic Learning Outcomes System